‘My 600lb Life’ Tracey’s Story Recap: Husband Or Troubled Past To Blame?

 Eventually, her eating habits just got worse and worse, and by the time she was in high school, she was already grossly overweight.
 According to Tracey, food was her only source of comfort during her childhood and teenage years.

 “Food was what made me feel safe.
 When I ate, I wasn’t worrying.
 So middle school, junior high, my weight got all the way up to the 200’s.
-And I put on another 50 lbs. by the time I was in high school.
+And I put on another 50 pounds. by the time I was in high school.
 So I got to like, 270 pounds. by the time I graduated.”

 While Tracey’s years growing up resulted in her massive weight gain, many viewers have also taken notice of how Anthony, her husband, treated her during the course of the My 600-lb Life episode.
 According to a US Weekly report, the episode featured a moment when Anthony refused to take her to a much-needed medical check-up.
 Over the years, Tracey’s husband has been her caregiver, and interestingly, his resentment appears to have increased as she lost weight.
 The 44-year-old grandmother related her plight with her husband in an interview during the episode.